-Stripe’s advanced API technology makes it a top choice among business owners seeking to integrate the payment platform with websites and in-store checkouts.
+Stripe’s advanced API technology makes it a top choice among business owners who are seeking to integrate their payment platforms with websites and in-store checkouts.
 But that level of payment technology comes with Stripe processing fees to be aware of, including credit card fees, ACH debit fees, and more.

-Selecting a payment processor for your small business is a big decision and fees play an important role in that choice.
-Here's what you should consider when reviewing Stripe.
+Selecting a payment processor for your small business is a big decision, and fees play an important role in that choice.
+Here's what you should consider when you're reviewing Stripe.

 - Stripe is a customizable payment processing platform used by Fortune 500 companies and small businesses.

 - Stripe charges various fees based on transaction type, each of which comes out of the customer's payment before being deposited in your account.